masolele/Global_cocoa_farms/README.md

 ## Summary

-The `Land use following deforestation model` combines three U-Nets network to process a 17-channel, 64x64 input.
+The `Global cocoa model` combines three U-Nets network to process a 17-channel, 64x64 input.
 Channels 0–11, 12–13 and 14 - 16
 re handled by U-Nets for feature extraction, while channels 12–14 guide attention via a dense network.
-The fused output becomes a 64x64 segmentation map with 1 class for each pixel.
+The fused output becomes a 64x64 segmentation map with a cocoa class for each pixel.

 ## License
 This work is licensed under the Apache License 2.0 - please see the [LICENSE](LICENSE) file for details.